-Understanding how social and spatial inequalities are shaped through economic life is critical to addressing the defining challenges of our time, such as the rise of in-work poverty and how to address regional disparities in prosperity.
+Understanding how social and spatial inequalities are shaped through economic life is critical to addressing the defining challenges of our time, such as the rise of in-work poverty and how to reduce regional disparities.

-CRESR Inclusive Economy theme develops this research agenda by asking: What are the processes contributing to labour market vulnerability and economic insecurity?
-And how we might create more inclusive economies that provider greater economic wellbeing?
+The CRESR Inclusive Economy theme develops this research agenda by asking: What are the processes contributing to labour market vulnerability and economic insecurity?
+And how we might create more inclusive economies that provide greater economic and social wellbeing?

 labour market precarity

 governance of spatial inequalities